Local causality in the works of Einstein, Bohm and Bell: The story

-Importantly, EPR leads to three alternatives: where (i) was favored by Einstein, (ii) by Bohm, and (iii) by Bohr and followers\footnote{A different way to explain this is that either quantum mechanics is incomplete (i.e., regrouping options (i) and (ii) of Eq. \ref{EPR3}) \textit{or} (and this or is exclusive) quantum mechanics is complete and nonlocal, i.e., option (iii) of Eq. \ref{EPR3}. }.
-The beauty and logic of the EPR deduction/theorem is often underappreciated and the fact that counterfactuality and determinism are actually derived and not inferred by EPR are still nowadays misunderstood.
+Importantly, EPR leads to three alternatives: where (i) was favored by Einstein, (ii) by Bohm, and (iii) by Bohr and followers.\footnote{A different way to explain this is that either QM is incomplete (i.e., regrouping options (i) and (ii) of Eq. \ref{EPR3}) \textit{or} (and this or is exclusive) QM is complete and nonlocal, i.e., option (iii) of (\ref{EPR3}). } The beauty and logic of the EPR deduction/theorem is often underappreciated and the fact that counterfactuality and determinism are actually derived and not inferred by EPR is still nowadays misunderstood.